waynedovey/ocp4-vsphere-upi-automation/README.md

 # OCP4 on VMware vSphere UPI Automation

 The goal of this repo is to make deploying and redeploying a new Openshift v4 cluster fully automated.
-This has been created to avoid any manual operation for a VMware OpenShift UPO implementation.
+This has been created to avoid any manual operation for a VMware OpenShift User Provisioned Infrastructure (UPI) implementation.

 ## Prerequisites